Last Updated on: December 6, 2022

 The Byzantine Church of the Holy Apostles has also been a target for vandalism and destruction through the centuries, but fortunately, it’s still preserved in relatively good shape.

-The name Panathenaic way refers to the famous road passing through the Ancient Agora and winding towards the Propylaia of Acropolis Hill before climbing up to the Parthenon.
+The name Panathenaic Way refers to the famous road that passes through the Ancient Agora and winds towards the Propylaia of Acropolis Hill before climbing up to the Parthenon.

 Simon the Cobbler was but an ordinary citizen of the ancient city of Athens, but his house was far from an ordinary place.

-It is said that this residence is where the great philosopher Socrates met with his students regularly, especially those that were too young to be allowed access to the Agora.
+It is said that this residence is where the great philosopher Socrates met with his students regularly, especially those who were too young to be allowed access to the Agora.

-There are sources that claim that Simon the Cobbler documented the conversations that the famous thinker had with his students that were later published under the name “Skytikoi dialogues”, a title which translates into “dialogues of the shoemaker”.
+Some sources claim that Simon the Cobbler documented the famous thinker’s conversations with his students that were later published under the name “Skytikoi dialogues”, a title which translates into “dialogues of the shoemaker”.

-The remains of the house of Simon the Cobbler are still visible today.
+The remains of Simon the Cobbler’s house are still visible today.

-What remains of the Bouleuterion serves as a reminder that the Ancient Agora of Athens played a significant role in the first steps of democracy as a new political system that would soon spread throughout the world.
+What remains of the Bouleuterion is a reminder that the Ancient Agora of Athens played a significant role in the first steps of democracy as a new political system that would soon spread throughout the world.

 The Bouleuterion is where the Roman Senate would meet and where some of the most important generals and strategists of the time would lay out their plans for the city.